jramapuram/datasets/README.md

 ### Sequentially Split Datasets

 You can get a sequential loader by using the `get_sequential_data_loaders` function.
 This takes the dataset and splits it into several datasets (eg: MNIST --> 10 datasets with each individual digit).

 ### Merged Datasets

 Appending `+` between datasets in `args.task` will return a merged dataset, eg: `mnist+fashion` returns a mixture dataset.
 Currently it is hardcoded to reshape all data to (32, 32) (to be fixed in future).
-This can be used with batch OR sequential datasets
+This can be used with batch OR sequential datasets.

 ### Dataset Transformations